Patient Safety Executive Development Program

 Image

-This program is approved to provide 31 credits for physicians, nurses, pharmacy, and Certified Professional in Patient Safety (CPPS) recertification.
+This program is approved to provide 50 credits for physicians, nurses, pharmacists, and Certified Professional in Patient Safety (CPPS) recertification.

-The Institute for Healthcare Improvement designates this blended learning activity for a maximum of 31 AMA PRA Category 1 Credits™.
+The Institute for Healthcare Improvement designates this live activity for a maximum of 50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 This activity may also be applicable for other professions that accept AMA PRA Category 1 Credits™.
+This live activity includes required support activities delivered asynchronously.
+Participation in these components is necessary to meet the learning objectives and is included in the total credit hours.

 To be eligible for a continuing education certificate, attendees must complete the online evaluation within 30 days of the continuing education activity.
 After this period, you will be unable to receive a certificate.